 When you hear the word citronella, you probably think of citronella candles or citronella oil and what a great insect repellent citronella is.
-But before either of those things can be made, you first have to grow a citronella plant – an easy to grow garden plant that has many benefits!
+But before either of those things can be made, you first have to grow a citronella plant – an easy-to-grow garden plant that has many benefits and is a welcome addition to your garden or outdoor patio!
 Below are my 7 benefits of growing citronella.
 See why the citronella plant should be on your growing list this season!

-Citronella needs 6-8 hours of full sun each day.
-If you are growing it in the ground, space the plants 24 inches apart.
-Citronella plants can grow to 3 feet high and spread up to 4 feet, so take that into account when planting.
+Citronella requires lots of sunlight.
+A citronella plant needs 6-8 hours of full sun each day.
+If you are growing it in the ground, space the plants 24 inches apart in loamy soil for good drainage.
+Citronella plants can grow to 3 feet high and spread up to 4 feet, so consider when planting.

 Now on to the good stuff: